 Brandon is a larger medium-sized town located in the state of Florida.
 With a population of 111,054 people and 18 constituent neighborhoods, Brandon is the 18th largest community in Florida.

-Unlike some towns, Brandon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brandon are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brandon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brandon is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Brandon who work in office and administrative support (19.03%), sales jobs (12.70%), and management occupations (9.85%).

 Also of interest is that Brandon has more people living here who work in computers and math than 95% of the places in the US.

 The overall education level of Brandon citizens is substantially higher than the typical US community, as 29.33% of adults in Brandon have at least a bachelor's degree, and the average American community has 21.84%.